Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Methodology

-\astronomaly{} incorporates two widely used anomaly detection algorithms: isolation forest (iForest) and the local outlier factor (LOF) algorithm \citep{10.1109/ICDM.2008.17, 10.1145/335191.335388} with both algorithms implemented using the \textsc{scikit-learn} package \citep{scikit-learn}.
+\astronomaly{} incorporates two widely used anomaly detection algorithms: isolation forest (iForest) and the local outlier factor (LOF) algorithm (Breunig et al. \citeyear{10.1145/335191.335388}; Liu, Ting \& Zhou \citeyear{10.1109/ICDM.2008.17}) with both algorithms implemented using the \textsc{scikit-learn} package (Pedregosa et al. \citeyear{scikit-learn}).
 We conducted tests and determined that LOF could not effectively scale to handle the volume of data in the main subset, while iForest proved scalable to such volumes. iForest is a fast algorithm that detects anomalies by employing decision trees.
 It isolates a data point by randomly selecting a feature and a value within its range, then recursively splits the data into subsections based on this value.
 This process continues until all data points are isolated, forming a forest of trees.
 The number of splits required to isolate a point is referred to as the path length, and it serves as a measure of the anomaly score for that point.
 The underlying idea is that anomalies are more likely to be isolated from the rest of the data, with fewer splits compared to normal points.
 Therefore, the shorter the path length, the more anomalous the point is considered.

-iForest assigns an anomaly score to each source in the dataset, determining how it differs from the majority of sources.
-We normalise this score such that a higher value represents how anomalous the object is and thus determine a ranked order of the entire subset from most to least anomalous.
-Active learning (AL) can then be applied, where the graphical interface of \astronomaly{} allows the users to manually rate the objects on a scale of 0 to 5 according to how interesting they are.
+iForest assigns an anomaly score to each source in the data set, determining how it differs from the majority of sources.
+We normalize this score such that a higher value represents how anomalous the object is and thus determine a ranked order of the entire subset from most to least anomalous.
+AL can then be applied, where the graphical interface of \astronomaly{} allows the users to manually rate the objects on a scale of 0 to 5 according to how interesting they are.